 Umbagong Bridges

 Nestled into the landscape within Umbagong District Park Latham on the land of the Ngunnawal people sit three carefully detailed pedestrian bridges.
-Constructed of mild steel and a lightweight design limited the site impact while protecting and expanding critical endemic vegetation.
+Constructed of mild steel, the lightweight design limited the site impact while protecting and expanding critical endemic vegetation.

 View Presentation